 The only way to be certain of the WAN IP address is to look at your ISP facing device, your router, or if you have one your ADSL/VDSL modem.
 You can use one of the many web pages that will tell you what your WAN IP address appears to be.
 Be warned however that if you are behind a proxy server, or you have one of the RFC-1918 IP addresses referred to above, they will report the wrong IP address and you will waste time trying to get this working.

 If you have a separate ADSL modem and router, or you have multiple routers, what follows isn't enough.
 You'll also need to forward the same ports from the external network device (ADSL modem or router) to the internal router before forwarding those ports from the internal router to the device you're trying to access.

-If you have a dynamic IP address from your ISP, you have to make one basic decision - are you going to do your updating from your router, or from a PC?
-Running it from a PC (Windows, Linux or other) can mean that you get better logging and more control, but may result in more network traffic and greater delays in updating changed IP addresses (10 minutes rather than 1 minute).
-Using a non-approved router may mean that it is harder to get it working, or that you get blocked for updating your IP too often.
+If you have a dynamic IP address from your ISP, you have to make one basic decision - are you going to do your updating from your router or other device like DVR or camera, or from a computer?
+Running it from a computer (Windows, Linux or other) can mean that you get better logging and more control, but may result in more network traffic and greater delays in updating changed IP addresses (10 minutes rather than 1 minute).
+Using a non-approved router or device may mean that it is harder to get it working, or that you get your hostname blocked for unnecessarily updating your IP address information too often.

 If you are running your updater on Linux/*BSD or any other non-Windows platform it is generally best to install from a package (whether that be an RPM, a DEB or from ports/portage).
 That way you should get the required startup scripts and a sample configuration file.